Tim Bunting - Kiwi Yamabushi

 Dad.

-Besides this newsletter I write a blog every day, and when I can, I make videos about little-known aspects of Japan and Japanese culture.
-Right now I’m on a mission to summit and document the 100 Famous Mountains of Yamagata.
+Beyond this weekly newsletter, I write a daily blog, produce video essays (when I can), and am currently on a multi-year mission to summit and document the 100 Famous Mountains of Yamagata.

 What does it mean to be ‘Spirited Away’?